cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 You can now store the identifier of the organizer "Natuurpunt Holsbeek" (`e83edb7f-6f23-47cd-a730-66fd7687f116`) in your application to reuse it as organizer ID in the `POST` request of the event(s) that you want to create.

-### Solution 2: search existing organizers within the entry form
+### Searching existing organizers within the entry form

 In this solution you directly integrate with the UiTdatabank Search API in your own entry form.